-- Development of the Colac 2050 plan. - Pursuing the adoption of Amendment C86 and the associated Colac Township Economic Development, Commercial and Industrial Land Use Strategy. - Development of a 'cutting red tape' amendment to reduce the number of planning permits required and to make the process easier. - Completion of the Economic Development Strategy - Completion of the Events Strategy - A review of the Small Town Infrastructure Program and Small Town Community Plans.
+- Development of the Colac 2050 Plan. - Pursuing the adoption of Amendment C86 and the associated Colac Township Economic Development, Commercial and Industrial Land Use Strategy. - Development of a 'cutting red tape' amendment to reduce the number of planning permits required and to make the process easier. - Completion of the Economic Development Strategy. - Completion of the Events Strategy.